Bipolar Disorder in Children and Teens

 - With cyclothymia, the high and low mood swings are not as severe as the mania and depression seen in bipolar I or bipolar II disorders.

 - Bipolar, NOS (not otherwise specified), is diagnosed when symptoms of mania and depression are not frequent or severe enough for the above diagnoses.

 In children and younger teens, bipolar disorder tends to be rapid-cycling or mixed cycling:

-- Mixed-cycling means that symptoms of both mania and depression occur at the same time.
+- Mixed-cycling (also known as mixed-features) means that symptoms of both mania and depression occur at the same time.

 Following are some common symptoms of bipolar disorder in children and teens.
 1